Dans-labs/dariah/docs/Dux.md

 Helpers
 ---------------------------------------------------------------------------
-### compileFieldIds
-For all the faceted fields a list of all possible values is made and returned as their MongoDB ids.

 ### compileValues
 For every field that is chosen for faceted browsing, the list of values will be compiled.